DualHead2Go Frequently Asked Questions

 While it may be physically possible to place your laptop monitor between the two external monitors, it is not recommended to do so, as your virtual desktop won't have the same configuration as your physical one.
 The monitors connected to DualHead2Go are viewed by your laptop as a single extra-wide display.
 Your mouse will move according to your virtual desktop (i.e. from one external monitor directly to the other), even if your laptop screen is between them.

 Yes.
 When the proper adapter is used, DisplayPort can convert its signal to DVI, VGA or HDMI.
-Matrox offers optional cable adapters that enable you to connect your DualHead2Go DP Edition to DVI- or Mini DisplayPort-compatible equipment.
+Matrox recommends optional cable adapters that enable you to connect your DualHead2Go DP Edition to DVI- or Mini DisplayPort-compatible equipment.
 DisplayPort to HDMI and DisplayPort to HD-15 (VGA) cable adapters are currently unavailable from Matrox.
 Note that Matrox is unable to validate third party adapters.